-As in the case of Text_IO, when a non-regular file is read, it is assumed that the file contains no page marks (any form characters are treated as data characters), and End_Of Page always returns False.
+As in the case of Text\IO, when a non-regular file is read, it is assumed that the file contains no page marks (any form characters are treated as data characters), and End\Of\Page always returns False.
 Similarly, the end of file indication is not sticky, so it is possible to read beyond an end of file.

-8.8 Stream_IO
+8.8 Stream\IO

-A stream file is a sequence of bytes, where individual elements are written to the file as described in the Ada 95 reference manual.
-The type Stream_Element is simply a byte.
+A stream file is a sequence of bytes, where individual elements are written to the file as described in the Ada Reference Manual.
+The type Stream\Element is simply a byte.
 There are two ways to read or write a stream file.